 Some applications download source code or executables from a remote, and implicitly trusted, location (such as the application author) and use the source code or invoke the executables without sufficiently verifying the integrity of the downloaded files.

-Cross reference
+Related coding guidelines

-CWE[8]: 494.
+CWE [7]: 494.
 Download of Code Without Integrity Check